- 1 Introduction

 - Tight 90 degree elbows

-This photo (upside-down as one can tell from the point where solder has collected at top of photo) is an example of erosion after an tight elbow.
+This photo is an example of erosion after an tight elbow.
 One can almost picture the start point of turbulence, at the edge of the circular cut copper pipe.
 The sharp edge to the pipe causes a point of turbulence, and the shiny metal distinctly starts along this line marking the point at which the blue copper oxide is cleaned away by the turbulence.
 Once eddy currents form they will focus erosion, the pits start to form, and these in turn causing further turbulence immediately downstream - the flow of turbulence can be seen in the photo.
-An analogy is that of a tornado, where negative pressures suck objects up, and debris within the eddy is effective at generating further debris through interaction with objects on the ground.
+An analogy is that of a tornado, where negative pressures suck objects up, and debris within the eddy causes impact damage, chipping away material including the pipe.

 Possibly the single most important advice to installers using copper pipe is to debur the inside of the pipe after cutting.
 Good quality tube cutters are fitted with a tool specifically for that.